getappmap/install-action/README.md

     # Path specification to use when creating the patch file.
 If the patch file includes files that you don't want to commit, you can use this option to exclude them.
     # Default: ". ':(exclude,top)vendor' ':(exclude,top)node_modules'"
     diff-path-spec: "':(exclude,top)virtualenv'"

-    # Expected value of the appmap_dir in appmap.yml.
-If this input is provided, the action will verify that the configured appmap_dir matches the expected value.
-If the value does not match, the action will fail.
-    # Default: tmp/appmap
-    expected-appmap-dir: other/appmap/dir

     # Enable verbose logging.
     # Default: false